-Collaborative Care provides exceptional healthcare in which patients, families, and providers partner together to integrate high-quality care in all disciplines to best meet patient needs.
-Our team includes nurses, physicians (attending/residents), medical students, pharmacists, social workers, and physical therapists from UT Health San Antonio and University Hospital.
+Collaborative Care provides exceptional health care in which patients, families and providers partner together to integrate high-quality care in all disciplines to best meet patient needs.
+Our team includes nurses, physicians (attending/residents), medical students, pharmacists, social workers and physical therapists from UT Health San Antonio and University Hospital.

-University Health System Mission
+University Health Mission

-The mission of the University Health System is to promote the good health of the community by providing the highest quality of care to both inpatients and outpatients, by teaching the next generation of health professionals and by supporting research thereby advancing medical knowledge and improving the delivery of patient care.
+The mission of the University Health is to promote the good health of the community by providing the highest quality of care to both inpatients and outpatients, by teaching the next generation of health care professionals and by supporting research thereby advancing medical knowledge and improving the delivery of patient care.

 UT Health San Antonio Mission

-The mission of UT Health San Antonio is to make lives better through excellence in education, research, healthcare and community engagement.
+The mission of UT Health San Antonio is to make lives better through excellence in education, research, health care and community engagement.